Magform/magform.dev/_pages/about.md

 - **Projects:** I will also talk about my future projects and their development progress.
 Particularly, I enjoy working on embedded systems, especially for home automation.

+- **Reviews:** In this section, I'll provide in-depth reviews of the hardware and software that I'm using.
+I'll share my honest opinions and experiences.
+Expect detailed assessments, graphs, and comparisons, to help you make informed decisions on the products and services I explore.

 - **Others:** Additionally, I may write about cybersecurity-related topics or even share my philosophical ideas.

 Feel free to explore the various categories and tags to find content that interests you.
-If you have any specific programming questions, coding problems, or topics you'd like me to cover, don't hesitate to reach out.
+If you have any specific programming questions, coding problems, topics you'd like me to cover, or things to review don't hesitate to reach out.
 I would love to engage with you and build a community where we can all learn from each other.